 New York City is considered the birthplace of the modern LGBTQ rights movement by virtue of being home to the 1969 Stonewall Uprising in Greenwich Village.
 Today, the Stonewall Inn operates both as a neighborhood gay bar and a national gathering place for the LGBTQ community.
 The building and surrounding area—including the Gay Liberation Monument across the street in Christopher Park (pictured)—comprise the Stonewall National Monument, the first national park dedicated to LGBTQ history.
 While in Greenwich Village, you can also check out Julius’, the oldest continually running gay bar in New York City, where history and socializing converge.

 That’s just the beginning of the LGBTQ experience in New York City, which has long been the most popular destination in the world for LGBTQ travelers.
 With iconic neighborhoods like Chelsea and Hell’s Kitchen, there are many options for LGBTQ-friendly shopping, restaurants for every taste, and some of the best nightlife in the city.
 The LGBTQ legacy extends well beyond the borough of Manhattan.
-For some of the best views of the Manhattan skyline, check out Marsha P. Johnson State Park, dedicated to the LGBTQ icon for her role at the Stonewall Uprising.
-You can also visit the Alice Austen House (pictured) on Staten Island, home to the pioneering female photographer and her female partner of 53 years.
+For some of the best views of the Manhattan skyline, check out Marsha P. Johnson State Park in Brooklyn, dedicated to the LGBTQ icon for her role at the Stonewall Uprising.
+You can also visit the Alice Austen House (pictured) on Staten Island, home to the pioneering female photographer and her female partner of 56 years.

 Credit: @centersquarealbanyny on Instagram